From the Heart (Janie Fricke album)

-From the Heart is a studio album by American country artist Janie Fricke.
+From the Heart is a studio album by American country music artist Janie Fricke.
 It was released in November 1979 via Columbia Records and contained ten tracks.
 It was the third studio release of Fricke's career and spawned two singles that charted on the country surveys in the United States and Canada.
 This included a cover of "Pass Me By (If You're Only Passing Through)", which was issued as a single in 1980.

 Background and content

 Janie Fricke was a studio background vocalist who received enough attention in her session work to sign her own recording contract with Columbia Records.
 The label released a series of Fricke's recordings in the late 1970s that helped her establish a musical identity.
 Among these releases was 1979's From the Heart.
-The album was recorded at the Columbia Studio in Nashville, Tennessee in August 1979.
+The album was recorded at the Columbia Studios in Nashville, Tennessee in August 1979.
 Similar to her previous release, the project was produced by Billy Sherrill.
 From the Heart consisted of ten tracks.
 The collection included the song "My World Begins and Ends with You", which would later become a top ten country single for the trio Dave & Sugar.
 It also included a cover of Doris Day's 1952 hit "When I Fall in Love" and Johnny Rodriguez's 1973 country hit "Pass Me By (If You're Only Passing Through)".